sorohan/graph-builder/markdown/graph-builder.mutablevaluegraph.putedgevalue.md

 ```
 **Returns:** `V | undefined`

-the value previously associated with the edge connecting `nodeU` to `nodeV`<!-- -->, or null if there was no such edge. throws IllegalArgumentException if the introduction of the edge would violate allowsSelfLoops
+the value previously associated with the edge connecting `nodeU` to `nodeV`<!-- -->, or undefined if there was no such edge.

 ## Parameters